Stuyk/altv-vscode-docs/docs/playerClient/valid.md

+---
+title: 'player.valid'
+description: 'Get the validity of the player entity.
+Checks if they are still a valid entity.'
+prefix: '[Client]'
+---

+# alt.Player.local.valid

 Get the validity of the player entity.
 Checks if they are still a valid entity.
 Useful when you use timeouts and then the player logs out.